thomasdziedzic/dependent-types-tutorial/src/File4.md

 data EitherBoth a b = Left a | Right b | Both a b

-data Triple a b v = MkTriple a b c
+data Triple a b c = MkTriple a b c
 ```

 ## Lists and recursive types

-Our updated version does not allow to write types that have a resursive structure like `Nat`,
+Our updated version does not allow to write types that have a recursive structure like `Nat`,
 `List` and `Tree`.

 To fix that we are going to add a new constructor that describe types that reference themselves.